Fiserv/verifynow/docs/getting-started.md

     <div class="content-expand">
     <p>Request URL is formed by appending Host URL and API path.</p>
     <h4>Request URL = Host URL + API path</h4>
-    <p>The API path along with the method (POST or PUT) is listed under the API Explorer section of that API on Fiserv Developer Studio.Refer the following example to construct a request URL for <a href="../api/?type=post&path=/cashedgerws/verifynow/verify/v1">VerifyNow</a> API:</p>
+    <p>The API path along with the method (POST or PUT) is listed under the <a href="../api/?type=post&path=/cashedgerws/verifynow/ping">API Explorer</a> section of that API on Fiserv Developer Studio.
+Refer the following example to construct a request URL for <a href="../api/?type=post&path=/cashedgerws/verifynow/verify/v1">VerifyNow</a> API:</p>
      <img src="https://raw.githubusercontent.com/Fiserv/verifynow/develop/assets/images/verifynowservice.png"/>
      <p>If host URL of the product is https://qa-ft.onefiserv.net, then request URL will be:</p>
      <img src="https://raw.githubusercontent.com/Fiserv/verifynow/develop/assets/images/verifynow_hostandrequest_url.png">